fastpopgun/AIconversation/README.md

 # AIconversation
-A program that uses llama to make 2 AI speak to each other.
+A program that uses Ollama to make 2 AI speak to each other.
 Currently It can only run 2 locally run AI models but I have plans to allow for non loal large language models to be used.

 # Requirements